Brite Advisors Pty Ltd

 24. What does the Explanatory Memorandum propose?

-The Explanatory Memorandum explains how the Receivers propose to distribute the Client AuM .
-Beneficiaries and Corporate Trustees are encouraged to read the document carefully, consider how it impacts them, seek appropriate legal and financial advice, and provide any feedback they may wish to provide to the Receivers.
+The Explanatory Memorandum explains how the Receivers propose to distribute the Client AuM.
+Beneficiaries and Corporate Trustees were encouraged to read the document carefully, consider how it impacts them, seek appropriate legal and financial advice, and provide any feedback they may wish to provide to the Receivers (Consultation Period).

 The Receivers are proposing that the distribution be made as follows.